Eloyce King Patrick Gist: Early life and education

 Eloyce King Patrick Gist was born October 21, 1892, in Hitchcock, Texas, to Walter and Josephine King.
-Around the turn of the century, the family relocated to Washington D.C., a community Gist would remain involved with for the remainder of her life.
+Around the turn of the century, the family relocated to Washington, D.C., a community Gist would remain involved with for the remainder of her life.
 Gist received a degree in music at Howard University.

 After college, she studied beauty culture and founded the Patrick School of Beauty Culture and Personal Improvements.
 Around this time that Eloyce met and married her second husband, James Gist, and the two began collaborating on films.
 The two shared passions for religion; James was a devoted Christian evangelist, while Eloyce was a member of the Baháʼí Faith.
-Despite their differences in denomination, the Gist's agreed on the tenants of Christianity, specifically in regards to morality, spirituality, personal and community improvement, and the punishment of evil deeds.
+Despite their differences in denomination, the Gists agreed on the tenets of Christianity, specifically in regards to morality, spirituality, personal and community improvement, and the punishment of evil deeds.

 Filmmaking

 The pair began to make films with stories of immorality and divine judgement that were designed to scare their audience into adopting a morally righteous and devoutly Christian way of life.
-The Gist's showed their films to church audiences across the nation.
+The Gists showed their films to church audiences across the nation.
 Eloyce would play piano, followed by a sermon by James.
 Their first film was Hell Bound Train; it is their only feature, with a runtime of 50 minutes.
 While the division of labor in the Gist partnership is unknown, it is known that the script was originally James's, but Eloyce rewrote it, and oversaw reshoots.
 The film follows a train being steered by The Devil to Hell, carrying damned sinners in each of its cars; each car is designated for specific types of sinners.
 Eloyce used religious symbolism and symbolism frequently found African American folktales to make their films more accessible and understandable to audiences, such as the train, a symbolic representation of a transportive device that takes the individual away into salvation, or in this case, damnation.
 The film was shot with a handheld camera on 16mm black and white film, and travelled with the Gist's across the country.
 It currently survives in restored form in the Library of Congress; its restored version was shown on the Pioneers of African American Cinema box set.